pixiee-ai/pixy-sdk/docs/utils.md

 * generation_type (str): The type of resource to retrieve; current valid choices are "image", "video" and "subtitle".
 * uid (str): The desired UID.
 * api_key (str): The API key to use for the request.
+* url_mapping (dict): The URL mapping to determine the endpoint, given the `generation_type`; stick to the default value, unless you have a custom provider.

 ### Returns:
 * dict: A JSON response inclding the desired resource.